Brief Overview

 • The AI music platform Amper Music raised USD 4 million in seed funding to speed up product development.

-• More than 50% of top twenty global streaming hits are influenced by AI-driven recommendation engines.
+• More than 50% of the top twenty global streaming hits are influenced by AI-driven recommendation engines.

 • AI-generated music is expected to lift overall music industry revenue by about 17.2% in 2025.